gabrieltang712/practical-machine-learning/README.md

 - Build reproducible experimentation workflows
 - Improve understanding of optimization and evaluation techniques
 - Practice scientific computing and data visualization

----

-## Author

-Developed as a personal machine learning practice repository focused on experimentation and algorithmic understanding.